 The Parochial Church Council of The Parish of Upper Deal and Great Mongeham has four churches all with their own distinctive characteristics.
 Alphabetically they are St Leonards, St Martin’s, St Nicholas’, and St Richard’s.
+We welcome families at all our services and for Baptisms please contact our Parish Administrator for more information.

 There can be no more remarkable church in Kent than this.
 St Leonard’s incorporates work of every century but you do need to search out its architectural gems so closely are the different periods overlaid.
 Its chief period are Norman and early and late Georgian, although there is something for everyone here.